 Working Interests Held by Dorchester Minerals Operating LP and Calculation of Overriding Royalty Interest.
-The transfer to Dorchester Minerals Operating LP of working interests held by the combining partnerships will be made subject to the reservation of the Operating ORRIS, which will be held by us following the combination.
-The amount of the Operating ORRIS was established by the general partners of the combining partnerships so that the total of the 3.03% interest in the net operating revenues attributable to the working interests burdened by the Operating ORRIs, which will be owned by Dorchester Minerals Operating LP, and the general partner's 1% share of the Operating ORRIs held by us would equal a 4% economic interest owned by the general partner after the combination in the properties burdened by the Operating ORRIs.
+The transfer to Dorchester Minerals Operating LP of working interests held by the combining partnerships will be made subject to the reservation of the Operating ORRIs, which will be held by us following the combination.
+The amount of the Operating ORRIs was established by the general partners of the combining partnerships so that the total of the 3.03% interest in the net operating revenues attributable to the working interests burdened by the Operating ORRIs, which will be owned by Dorchester Minerals Operating LP, and the general partner's 1% share of the Operating ORRIs held by us would equal a 4% economic interest owned by the general partner after the combination in the properties burdened by the Operating ORRIs.
 This 4% economic interest will be similar in amount to the economic interest held by Dorchester Minerals Management LP in the properties formerly held by Republic and Spinnaker, and is generally the same as the compensation historically paid to Dorchester Hugoton's general partners.
 A comparison of actual compensation received by the general partners to the pro forma compensation of our general partner assuming the combination is on page 195 of this document.
-The 3.03% interest in the properties burdened by the Operating ORRIs, in the opinion of the general partners of the combining partnerships and Dorchester Hugoton's Advisory Committee, also approximated the amount of overriding royalty interest an independent third party would be willing to agree to in order to accept a conveyance of a working interest encumbered by such an overriding royalty interest and assume the risks associated with ownership of the properties covered by it.
+The 3.03% interest in the properties burdened by the Operating ORRIS, in the opinion of the general partners of the combining partnerships and Dorchester Hugoton's Advisory Committee, also approximated the amount of overriding royalty interest an independent third party would be willing to agree to in order to accept a conveyance of a working interest encumbered by such an overriding royalty interest and assume the risks associated with ownership of the properties covered by it.
 These risks would include the risk that the cash flow from the properties might not cover the short term costs of operation of such properties, including such matters as third party claims, casualty losses or environmental issues and the risk that a catastrophic loss or claim for which a working interest owner would be liable might exceed the total value of the properties.
 The parties did not engage an appraiser to assist in the determination of the amount of the overriding royalty interest or attempt to find an independent third party who would acquire the working interests subject to an overriding royalty interest, and the amount of the overriding royalty interest may not reflect the amount that would be established by an arm's-length transaction.

-However, under the partnership agreement of Dorchester Hugoton, because the transaction may be deemed to be with an affiliate of the general partners of Dorchester Hugoton, and they may be deemed to have an interest in the transaction, the conveyance of Dorchester Hugoton's working interests and creation of the overriding royalty interest in them was considered and approved by the Advisory Committee of Dorchester Hugoton.
-Its approval does not represent any review or judgment on its part as to the fairness of the transaction to the limited partners of Republic or Spinnaker or as to the fairness to any of the limited partners or depositary receipt holders of the conveyances of the minor working interests conveyed by Republic and Spinnaker to Dorchester Minor Morking LP on similar terms.
+However, under the partnership agreement of Dorchester Hugoton, because the transaction may be deemed to be with an affiliate of the general partners of Dorchester Hugoton, and they may be deemed to have an interest in the transaction, the conveyance of Dorchester Hugoton's working interests and creation of the overriding royalty interest in them was considered and approved by the Advisory Committee of Dorchester Hugoton as to its fairness to the depositary receipt holders of Dorchester Hugoton.
+The Advisory Committee of Dorchester Hugoton.
+The Advisory Committee of Dorchester Hugoton.
+The Advisory Committee of Dorchester Hugoton.
+Its approval does not represent any review or judgment on its part as to the fairness of the transaction to the limited partners or depositary receipt holders of the conveyances of the minor working interests conveyed by Republic and Spinnaker to Dorchester Minerals Operating LP on similar terms.